If your home is part of an HOA in New York (a homeowners' association) or a COA (condominium owners' association) and you fall behind in assessments:

 Once a COA or HOA has a lien, it might foreclose.

-State law says that a COA lien may be foreclosed by suit, like a mortgage of real property.
+State law says that a COA lien may be foreclosed in the same manner as a mortgage of real property.
 (N.Y.
 Real Prop.
-Law § 339-aa).
+Law § 339-aa (2025).)
+So, the foreclosure will be judicial.

 A common misconception is that the association can't foreclose if you're current with your mortgage payments.
 But an association's right to foreclose isn't dependent on whether you're current on your mortgage payments.
 Instead, lien priority determines what happens in a foreclosure.